zincsearch/zincsearch/README.md

 # Why zinc

-The only viable solution to search was elasticsearch which while is a very good product, is complex and requires lots of resources and is more than a decade old.
-I built this tool so it becomes easier for folks to use full text search indexing without doing a lot of work.
+  While Elasticsearch is a very good product, it is complex and requires lots of resources and is more than a decade old.
+I built Zinc so it becomes easier for folks to use full text search indexing without doing a lot of work.

 # Features: